 2. Situations when the prior paper folder may not be needed

 Do not routinely request the prior folder in the following situations:

 There is no possible reopening issue (DI 27500.000); or

-The file shows that any onset date which might be established occurs after the disability earnings requirement is last met; or
+The potential onset date occurs after the disability earnings requirement is last met; or

 The alleged onset date occurred within the past year and medical evidence submitted does not indicate the presence of an impairment(s) which might warrant an onset more than one year ago; or